Stability of a DC Microgrid with a Nonlinear Nested Control Framework: The Fast Communication Scenario: Case Studies

-However, Fig. \ref{Fig_TD}(c) and (d) indicate that the presence of communication delays leads to a slower transient response, as reflected in the rise time.
-We define rise time as the duration from the onset of an event to the point where the system reaches its steady state value.
-Comparing Fig. \ref{Fig_TD}(c) and (d) reveals that, although both systems approximately stabilize at the same time, the rise time is noticeably shorter in the delay-free case.
-Nevertheless, the overall convergence time remains similar, likely due to other slow system dynamics unaffected by the very fast communication delays.
-For instance, decreasing the integrator gain $\mathcal{K}_v$--as per case study \ref{New_CS_2} and \ref{New_CS_3}--reduces the integration rate, thereby diminishing the impact of the fast communication delays and contributing to a convergence time which resembles the convergence time in the delay-free case.

-Moreover, to further evaluate the stability of our system under more severe communication delays, we impose time delays that violates the time-scale assumptions necessary to guarantee G.E.S.
-Hence, in Fig. \ref{Fig_TD} (e)(f) DG1 communicates with its neighbors with a time delay of $2ms$ and DG4 with a time delay of $0.2s$, while DG2 still has a time delay of $0.1ms$.
-As depicted in the system response, it is evident that the system becomes unstable under such operations as the generator voltages stabilize to an orbit.
-However, notably, the voltages are always contained within a limit cycle due to the nonlinear decentralized inner loop controller.
+Fig. \ref{Fig_TD}(a) and (b) illustrates that despite the communication delays, the system converges to the same steady-state values as in Fig.~\ref{Fig:Simumations_X9}(g) and (i), with maximum deviation from \emph{strict} current sharing remaining consistent with the previous result.
+However, comparing Fig. \ref{Fig_TD}(c) and (d) indicates that under communication delays the transient response is slower, reflected in an extended rise time--defined as the interval from the onset of an event to the point where the system reaches its steady-state value.
+Nevertheless, the overall convergence time remains similar, likely due to the slow system dynamics unaffected by these very fast communication delays.
+Moreover, to evaluate system stability under more severe communication delays, we impose delays that violate the time-scale assumptions required to guarantee G.E.S.
+In Fig. \ref{Fig_TD}(e) and (f), DG1 communicates with its neighbors with a $2$ms delay, DG2 remains at $0.1$ms, and DG4 with $0.2$s.
+The system response indicates that these delays destabilizes the system, as the generator voltages stabilizing to an orbit.
+Notably, however, the voltages remain contained within a limit cycle due to the nonlinear control input of the inner-loop controller.

-\subsection{Case Study 5: Small-Signal Stability Analysis}
+\subsection{Case Study 3: Small-Signal Stability Analysis}

-Finally, we conduct a small-signal stability analysis to determine whether a less conservative stability bound exists, thereby expanding the area of application of the results in this research.
-Given that large-signal stability is preserved within substantial margins -- characterized by significant time-scale separation between the nested control loops -- we explore the possibility of operating the system under reduced \emph{large-signal} stability margins for slower communication rates.
-To demonstrate the impact of decreasing the communication rate and thereby reducing the time-scale separation, we plot the eigenvalues of the case-specific DC MG for a parametric sweep of the communication time constants $\tau_p$ and $\tau_d$ while keeping the constant leakage value: $\mathcal{B}=2.54$.
-The resulting eigenvalues are given in Fig. \ref{Fig:eig} (a)-(b).

-From Fig. \ref{Fig:eig} (a), it is evident that reducing the rate of communication brings the system closer to unstable operations as the eigenvalues tend towards positive real values.
-However, the eigenvalues never become positive.
-Therefore, from a small-signal perspective, the system is stable for all values of $\tau_p, \; \tau_d$.